Chamonix Activity Report: 7th July 2005

 Mostly this week the things we will be looking forward to are:

-Join Jamie and the guys at The Jekyll Bar for the last of the Lion's Tour Rugby matches this Saturday 9am kick-off.
+for the last of the Lion's Tour Rugby matches this Saturday 9am kick-off.
 The Jekyll are also launching Quiz night down there next week.

 The return of the sunshine